 - Garcinia Cambogia helps reduce PCOS related Weight Gain.

 - Ashwagandha helps balance cortisol levels, which could improve stress and symptoms of PCOS.

 - Holy basil, also called tulsi, addresses chemical and metabolic stress.
 It helps reduce blood sugar, prevent weight gain, and lower your cortisol levels.

 - Licorice root contains an anti-inflammatory agent.
 It works to help metabolize sugar and balance hormones.

 3. Remember Nutrition

-Research suggests that Vitamin D & Calcium supplements in addition to metformin therapy in women with PCOS could result in beneficial effects on menstrual regularity and ovulation.
+Research suggests that Vitamin D & Calcium supplements in women with PCOS could result in beneficial effects on menstrual regularity and ovulation.

 Low magnesium levels are often associated with diabetes, and research indicates that a dietary supplement of the mineral may improve insulin sensitivity, a factor in the development of type 2 diabetes and PCOS.